The Council Tax charge for 2023/2024 for Hereford & Worcester Fire and Rescue Authority will be £94.40 for a Band D Council Taxpayer.

 We are a consistently high-performing authority with a good record of improvement and financial prudence.
 In the past year the Service has had to make significant savings in order to meet a budget shortfall.
 These savings have come from reductions in back office, management roles and through a range of internal service improvements.
 Our Community Risk Management Plan has ensured further savings from our frontline resources whilst at the same time having the least impact on our communities.

 What will your money go towards this year?

 Whilst we need to make significant savings from our budget we still need to procure and replace the necessary equipment and vehicles to ensure the safety of our communities and our firefighters.

 We will continue to deliver safety advice, particularly to vulnerable people within our communities.
 We will also continue to work with other emergency services, agencies and schools to make our communities safer and help improve community well-being.

 Ultimately, your Council Tax will go towards ensuring our firefighting and rescue response to emergency calls remains effective, and that we continue to perform well.

-In 2017/18 the Fire Authority will spend £31.7m providing a comprehensive emergency service to the communities of Herefordshire & Worcestershire.
+In 2023-24 the Fire Authority will spend £39.4m providing a comprehensive emergency service to the communities of Herefordshire & Worcestershire.
 This represents an increase of £2.54m (6.9%) compared to 2021-22 and includes increases in National Insurance rates and increased inflation, especially on fuel and utilities.